Taylor Seymour

-Taylor Seymour (born 17 September 2001) is an English professional footballer who plays as a goalkeeper for Vanarama National League South club Worthing FC.
+Taylor Seymour (born 17 September 2001) is an English professional footballer who plays as a goalkeeper for National League South club Worthing.

 Career

-Seymour is a graduate of the Lewes academy, featuring twice for the Rooks first team in cup matches.
+Born in Worthing, Seymour is a graduate of the Lewes academy, featuring twice for the Rooks first team in cup matches.

 Seymour signed his first professional contract with Portsmouth on 15 September 2020 following a successful trial.
 He made his professional debut with Portsmouth in a 5–1 EFL Trophy loss to Peterborough United on 12 January 2021.

 In August 2021, he joined Isthmian League South East Division club Burgess Hill Town.

 On 7 January 2022, Seymour signed for EFL League Two club Crawley Town on a contract until the end of the season.

 On 16 August 2022, Seymour signed for Eastbourne Borough.
 In November 2022, Seymour signed for Corinthian-Casuals on a dual-registration basis.

-In February 2023, Seymour was the first recipient of the Golden Gloves Award for 2023.
+In February 2023, Seymour was the first recipient of the Isthmian League Golden Gloves Award for 2023.

+Seymour joined Burgess Hill Town in summer 2023, but torn meniscus in his right knee in August, ruling him out for the entire 2023–24 season.
+He returned to Worthing in summer 2024, but suffered a ruptured ACL and torn meniscus in his left knee in October.
+In July 2025, he extended his contract with Worthing for the 2025–26 season.
+On 11 November 2025, he joined Sittingbourne on a 28-day loan.